SCRT-HQ/PSGSuite/PSGsuite-API-Implementation-Guide.md

 ## Conclusion

-Adding Chrome Policy functions to PSGSuite follows the established patterns used throughout the module.
+Adding new API functions to PSGSuite follows established patterns used throughout the module.
 The key is understanding how PSGSuite wraps Google's .NET SDKs and following consistent patterns for authentication, error handling, and API interaction.

-This approach can be applied to any Google API that has a corresponding .NET SDK package available on NuGet.
+The Chrome Policy API implementation serves as a reference example, but these same principles and patterns apply to any Google API:
+- **Directory API** - User and organizational unit management
+- **Gmail API** - Email management and automation
+- **Drive API** - File and folder operations
+- **Calendar API** - Calendar and event management
+- **Sheets API** - Spreadsheet operations
+- **Any Google API** - With corresponding .NET SDK support

+This standardized approach ensures consistency across all PSGSuite functions and makes it easier for users to learn and use new API integrations as they are added to the module.